Stegobully/merged_ncRNAclassifier/README.md

 # How to use

-We provide five different executable python files, `predict_ncRNAs.py` and `test_grenc.py`, `test_merged.py`, `test_seqenc.py` and `test_strenc.py`.

 ## predict_ncRNAs.py
+The executable python file `predict_ncRNAs.py` provide a step-by-step manual in the console to classify a file of ncRNA sequences using one of our four implemented ML classifiers.
+The single steps are:

-This program needs no additional parameters and should be run from console.
+1. This program needs no additional parameters and should be run from console.
 The program will ask you, which of the four available models you want to test.
 Choices are:
 ### Merged
 This classifier has the highest accuracy but requires the graph feature file created by GraphProt for the classification.
 For how to create graph feature files see section "GraphProt".
 ### StrEnc